 The Destination Danville Festival is back again this summer!

-The festival started in 2020 on the Hendricks County Courthouse Square in Danville, Indiana, as a way to create community and support local businesses during the global pandemic but has returned annually as a free family-friendly makers event and night market!
+The festival started in 2020 on the Hendricks County Courthouse Square in Danville, Indiana, as a way to create community and support local businesses during the global pandemic, but has returned annually as a free, family-friendly makers event and night market.

-We always find a few fun items for our yard and home and eat some good food.
-Here's what you need to know.
+This has become the festival to kick off summer for our family.
+We always find a few fun items for our yard and home, and eat some good food.

 How It Started